romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 [//]: # 'has JSDoc'

-`updateRaw` is for updating records with raw expression.
+`updateRaw` is for updating records with raw SQL expression.

 The behavior is the same as a regular `update` method has:
 `find` or `where` must precede calling this method,